wiluite/CSV_co_old/README.md

     A. Because I'm not sure that some authors work correctly with quoted fields.

     Q. Why are you unboxing/unquoting fields in quotes?
-    A. Because they are for the data processor, not the e-user.
+    A. Because they are for the data processor, not the end-user.
 Nature of string itself is quoting.

 ### Example